 - This is one of the many weapons you can find in Blood (1997).
-You can either use the traditional method, or light it and toss it like a molotov.
-Die Bug Die in Blood 2 works on the same principle, substituting the can of aerosol for a Cartoon Bug-Sprayer filled with extremely acidic and flammable bug spray.
+You can either use the traditional method or light it and toss it like a Molotov.
+Die Bug Die in Blood II: The Chosen works on the same principle, substituting the can of aerosol for a Cartoon Bug-Sprayer filled with extremely acidic and flammable bug spray.

-- Of the many weapons in the Die Hard arcade game, the lighter and especially the spray can seem all but useless at first.
-Then you put them together...
+- Of the many weapons in Die Hard Arcade, the lighter and especially the spray can seem all but useless at first.
+Then you put them together for results.